piotrmurach/github_cli/README.md

 ### Authorization

-To create oauth tokens you need to setup your basic authentication like so
+To create oauth tokens you need to setup your basic authentication.

+You can either set it up manually like so

 ```shell
 $ gcli init